bsn-design/bsn-design.github.io/speaking.md

 image: /assets/images/speaking-banner.png
 ---

 Public speaking and training have been passions of mine for a couple decades.
-These are a few examples of talks I have given to groups around the world ranging from executive teams, conferences, and individual contributors.
+These are a few examples of talks I have given to groups around the world ranging from executive teams, conference audiences, and individual contributors.

 If you need a speaker or training for your organization, let’s connect and see how I can help you.